shardulbee/zchunk/plan.md

 ## QUESTIONS

 ### DONE
+- [x] look into content-defined chunking for stuff like syncing
 - do we want to handle piping data in?
   - nah, doesn't really help with learning systems/perf really?
 - [x] implement writing to file